manmushanhe/DSRNet-data/README.md

 There may be a delay.
 Please wait one minute.
 ## Paper Link
-There's been a slight error in the equation (9) in our paper, and the link to the latest version of the paper is: [new-paper-link-arxiv](https://arxiv.org/abs/2305.17860)
+There's been a slight error in the equation (9) in our paper, and the link to the latest version of the paper is: [new-paper-link-arxiv](https://arxiv.org/abs/2305.17860).

 ## Code
 Our code is based on espnet.
-You can use it in espnet-dsrn/egs2/aishell_noise.
+You can see it in espnet-dsrn/egs2/aishell_noise.
 ### Run
 You can run this code with
 ```